lucaspauker/lucaspauker.com/content/projects.md

 ## H-2A Vision

-[H-2A Vision](https://github.com/lucaspauker/h2a-vision) is a free tool for easily finding information about H-2A violations.
+<a href="https://github.com/lucaspauker/h2a-vision" target="_blank">H-2A Vision</a> is a free tool for easily finding information about H-2A violations.
 This website can be used by people looking for H-2A work who want to search potential employers.
 This website can also be used people researching H-2A.
 The data is from the US Department of Labor Wage and Hour Division.

 ---